Are White Gums a Red Flag for Oral Cancer? Let's Find Out

 5. Unexplained Bleeding:

-Gum bleeding is often linked to gingivitis, the initial stage of gum disease.
-But if your gums bleed repeatedly without an apparent cause, it might signify something more serious.
+Gum bleeding is often caused by gingivitis, the early stage of gum disease.
+But if your gums bleed repeatedly without an obvious reason, it might signal something more serious.

 6. Factors Involved: